azaghal/django-pydenticon/docs/configuration.rst

 identicons.
 This should be a string conformant to colour specification from the `Pillow <http://pillow.readthedocs.org/en/latest/reference/ImageColor.html>`_ library.
 The value should be a string.

+In addition to regular RGB, you can also use the RGBA (RGB with alpha channel) scheme to introduce partial or complete transparency when specyfing colour.
+Alpha channel value ranges between 0 (full transparency) to 255 (no transparency).
+For example ``rgba(224,224,224,0)`` will result in fully transparent foreground, while ``rgba(224,224,244,128)`` will result in approximatelly 50% transparency.
+Different foreground colours can have different values for alpha channel.

 **Default value:** ``"rgb(224,224,224)"``